Deeroy91/BIS_AntonioM_Test/README.md

 Projectiles are server authorative and use Unreal's replication and movement replication to handle client/server synchronization.
 Spawning and destruction are all done server side.

 The actor that handles effects is also server authorative and uses unreal replication.
-However the particle and sound effects only run on the client side.
-Impact sounds are also only played on the client side.
+However the vfx and sfx only run on the client side.
+Impact and pickup sounds are also only played on the client side.

 Player interaction is done by pressing the "E" key, and as mentioned before a prompt is displayed by a widget component.
 This widget is updated only on the client side, and when the player presses the key a RPC is sent to the server to perform a raycast and handle the pickup and following destruction of the interactable (grenade).